United States Disease Prevention Program

 Flexible Funding for Wisconsin's Public Health Programs

-The PHHS Block Grant supports capacity building and core service development in various areas, including chronic disease prevention, health promotion, communicable disease prevention, environmental health, injury prevention, and emergency medical services.
+The PHHS Block Grant supports capacity building and core service development in various areas.
 Prevention funds can augment limited categorical program funds at the state or local level.

 Agencies in Wisconsin collaborate with hospitals, private providers, school, universities, and local and state government agencies in identifying and implementing evidenced based interventions in their communities.
 Evaluation of efforts are measured and reported to their communities.
 Coalitions are developed and strategies to sustain efforts are identified.

 The Division of Public Health (DPH) focuses its infrastructure development activities in the following dimensions:

 - Assuring fiscal and administrative integrity through monitoring of state and local public health programs and services.

 - Providing data, information, and epidemiological support to guide policy development.

 - Developing and enhancing state and local partnerships.